anna-dang/mod04-computer_vision_CNN/README.md

 ### Overview

-Objective: Build a model that can classify whether a given patient has pneumonia, given a chest x-ray image.
+Objective: Build a model that can classify whether a patient has pneumonia, given a chest x-ray image.

 Repository Contents: